chrisemunt/mg-dbx-napi/README.md

 * If the operation is successful this method will echo back the new Namespace name.
 If not successful, the method will return the name of the current (unchanged) Namespace.

+### Returning (and optionally changing) the current character set

+UTF-8 is the default character encoding for **mg-dbx-napi**.
+The other option is the 8-bit ASCII character set (characters of the range ASCII 0 to ASCII 255).
+Native Unicode (as UTF-16) is supported for InterSystems DB Servers.
+The ASCII character set is a better option when exchanging single-byte binary data with the database.

+       current_charset = db.charset([<new_charset>]);

+Example 1 (Get the current character set):

+       var charset = db.charset();

+Example 2 (Change the current character set):

+       var new_charset = db.charset('ascii');

+Example 3 (Native Unicode support for InterSystems DB Servers):

+       var new_charset = db.charset('utf-16');

+* If the operation is successful this method will echo back the new character set name.
+If not successful, the method will return the name of the current (unchanged) character set.
+* Currently supported character sets and encoding schemes: 'ascii', 'utf-8' and 'utf-16' for InterSystems DB Servers.

+### Setting (or resetting) the timeout for the connection

+       new_timeout = db.settimeout(<new_timeout>);

+Specify a new timeout value (in seconds) for the connection.
+If the operation is successful this method will return the new value for the timeout.

+Example (Set the timeout to 30 seconds):

+       var new_timeout = db.settimeout(30);

+### Get the error message associated with the previous database operation

+       error_message = db.geterrormessage();

+This method will return the error message (as a string) associated with the previous database operation.
+An empty string will be returned if the previous operation completed successfully.

 ### Close database connection

        db.close();